CediGasser/ai-boids/README.md

 - **Visualization**: Enhancing visualizations of the neural network, fitness evolution, and NEAT process.
 - **Parameter tuning**: Experimenting with different NEAT parameters to optimize learning.
 - **Environment improvements**: Improving wrapping and boundary conditions to better simulate real-world scenarios.

+# Start the project

+To run the project, you'll need node and npm installed.
+Then, follow these steps:

+- `npm install` to install dependencies
+- `npm run dev` to start the dev server
+- Open your browser and navigate to `http://localhost:5173`